6

 2. Keep it consistent.
 This goes hand in hand with not using too many fonts.
 Of the fonts you do use, keep their usage consistent.
 This creates a pattern.
 Again, the brain functions on patterns.
 Good user experience involves establishing patterns.

 3. Mix your styles.
 This follows the principle of contrast.
-Contrast is just one principle to help provide context.
+When you want to show contrast such as the different between a heading and the body text, a new style can provide context.
 Mix a serif with a sans serif for best contrast.
 Mix fonts too similar to one another and it will only cause confusion.
 People need to be told what is important.

 4. Don’t be blind to the color blind.
 This is called accessibility.
 Can those who have color blindness still read what you’ve written?
 When using color, use this checker to verify there is sufficient contrast in the colors you’ve chosen.